techstackmedia/react-front-to-back/README.md

 2. Navigate to the project directory: `cd react-front-to-back`
 3. Install dependencies: `npm install` or `yarn install`
 4. Start the development server: `npm start` or `yarn start`

+## Issue

+In case you come across the error "Module not found: Error: Can't resolve 'package name' in 'your/path/here'", address this by running the command `npm install` (and consider restarting the development server if needed).
+This action will guarantee the installation of the required dependencies, successfully resolving the issue.

 ## Usage